 A1.3.2.1quinquies In order to facilitate, encourage and enable broader participation in the work of the concerned groups, especially for persons originating from developing countries, and in accordance with Resolution 213 (Dubai, 2018) and the ITU fellowships policy, ITU should provide necessary support for the participation of Chairs and Vice-Chairs of ITU-R groups, as well as other delegates, to the meetings of their respective groups, as far as possible and practicable.

 A1.3.2.2 To facilitate their work, at the first meeting after RA in accordance with § A1.3.1.13bis above, the SGs shall normally establish their Working Party structure taking into consideration the topics within their scope, and topics based on the Questions assigned to them, as well as topics in accordance with § A1.3.1.2 above.
 WPs are understood to exist over an undefined period to study the Questions and the topics put before the SG and will prepare draft Recommendations and other texts for consideration by the SG.
-To limit the resource impact on the BR and ITU-R membership, an SG shall establish by consensus4 and maintain only the minimum number of WPs.
+To limit the resource impact on the BR and ITU-R membership, an SG shall establish by consensus4 only the minimum number of WPs and maintain them as long as they are required.

+[Editor’s note: Proposed modifications aim at indicate where and how WPs are established and for how long.]

-A1.3.2.3 Each SG may also establish a minimum number of TGs, as necessary, to which it may assign the studies of those urgent issues and the preparation of those urgent Recommendations that cannot reasonably be carried out by a WP; appropriate liaison between the work of a TG and the WPs may be required.
-Given the urgent nature of the issues that need to be assigned to a TG, deadlines will be established for the completion of the work of a TG, and the TG will be disbanded upon completion of the assigned work.
+A1.3.2.3 Each SG may also establish a minimum number of TGs, as necessary, to which it shall only assign the studies of those urgent issues and the preparation of those urgent Recommendations that cannot reasonably be carried out by a WP; appropriate liaison between the work of a TG and the WPs may be required.
+Given the urgent nature of the issues to be assigned to a TG, deadlines will be established for the completion of the work of the TG, and the TG shall be disbanded upon completion of the assigned work.

+[Editor’s note: the fact that the creation of a TGs by a SG is a possibility justifies the use of “may”, However once created, the TG shall have a clear and defined and limited mandate otherwise the work could be handled by an existing or a new WP.
+Once the work is completed, there is no reason to maintain the TG, it shall be disbanded.]

 A1.3.2.4 Establishment of a TG shall be an action taken by an SG during its meeting and shall be the subject of a Decision.
 For each TG, the SG shall prepare a text listing:

-a) the specific matters to be studied within the Question or topic assigned and the subject of the documentation to be prepared;
+a) the specific matters to be studied within the Question or topic assigned and the subject of the documentation (e.g.: Recommendations, Reports, Handbooks) to be prepared;

 b) the reporting date;

 c) the name and address of the Chair and any Vice-Chairs.

+[Editor’s note: the proposed modifications aim to clarify the potential types of documentation that this paragraph refers to, ensuring that the nature of the documents to be prepared is clearly understood.]

 In addition, for the case of an urgent Question or topic arising between SG meetings, such that it cannot reasonably be considered at a scheduled SG meeting, the Chair, in consultation with the Vice-Chairs and the Director, may take action to establish a TG, in a Decision indicating the urgent Question or topic to be studied.
 Such action shall be confirmed by the following SG meeting.